 What is an SMS Bulk service?
-What are the different forms of bulk SMS, and how do they work?
+What are the different forms of bulk messaging and how do they work?

-Bulk SMS is a service that allows you to send a huge number of SMS or text messages to a targeted audience quickly.
-An application sends the text, and the recipients are mobile phone users.
+Bulk SMS is a service that allows a business to quickly send a large number of SMS messages to a targeted audience.
+This is achieved by using an application that sends the text to the recipients’ mobile phones.

 The service user may send identical or distinct SMS to the specified recipients.
-A Bulk SMS sender loads the target phone numbers into a web portal or a software application.
+For that, an SMS sender loads the target phone numbers into a web portal or a software application.

 After defining a target list, he can schedule various campaigns.

-How an SMS works in the GSM network?
+How does an SMS work in the GSM network?

 What is a text message as per the GSM standards?